infinum/frontend-handbook/Susy/Guide.md

 @import 'susy';
 ```

-The nice thing about Susy is that you can import it anywhere without fear of extra css, because the only thing Susy offers are mixins and functions which won't compile into the final css.
+The nice thing about Susy is that you can import it anywhere without the fear of extra CSS, because the only thing Susy offers are mixins and functions which won't compile into the final CSS.

 ### Box sizing
-Next thing is to make sure the box sizing is set globally.
+The next thing is to make sure the box sizing is set globally.
 Use border-box sizing.
 This can easily be set up using a Susy mixin:

 ```scss